September 15th, 2017

 -Not proven to produce a significant amount of visits to your website.

--Does not provide listings that are "owner verified."
-You may not be able to log into your account with a user and password.
+-Does not provide each listing account with "owner verification."
+You may not be able to log into your account with an assigned user and password.

 -Can result in duplicate listings on directories that are difficult to correct, and even more difficult to remove entirely.

-Before submitting your business information to online directories, consider the advantages of doing research on your chosen list of directories, and then listing your business information yourself one at a time.
-Some will say that if done manually that it's a long and frustrating process, but there are advantages in doing research and then creating the listings yourself.
-This will ensure "ownership verification."
-So before you submit, find out the following:
+Yes, and it's highly recommended.
+Before submitting your business information to an aggregator, consider the advantages of doing your own research on some popular directories, and then listing your business information yourself one at a time.
+Some will say that if done manually that it's a long and frustrating process, but there are advantages of creating the listings yourself.
+This will ensure "ownership verification," in other words, you will have the direct ability to perform complete edits and deletions.
+While doing your research, find out the following:

 - Find out what their page rank is.
 If a directory has established some page rank, then a website link pointing toward your domain will provide some good link juice.